Here's How Much You Pay For Petrol And Diesel Today

-Petrol prices were revised marginally on Monday compared to the previous day, while diesel prices were kept unchanged.
-With effect from 6 am on Monday, petrol prices were cut to Rs 73 per litre in Delhi and Rs 78.59 per litre in Mumbai, according to notifications from Indian Oil Corporation.
-That marked a downward change of seven paise per litre compared to the petrol rates on Sunday.
-Diesel prices on Monday stood at Rs 66.66 per litre and Rs 69.81 per litre in Delhi and Mumbai respectively, according to Indian Oil, the country's largest fuel retailer.
+Petrol and diesel prices kept unchanged on Tuesday compared to the previous day.
+With effect from 6 am on Tuesday, petrol prices stood at Rs 73 per litre in Delhi and Rs 78.59 per litre in Mumbai, according to notifications from Indian Oil Corporation.
+Diesel prices remained at Rs 66.66 per litre and Rs 69.81 per litre in Delhi and Mumbai respectively, according to Indian Oil, the country's largest fuel retailer.
+On Monday, state-run oil marketing companies had marginally cut the domestic fuel prices.

 Here are the domestic prices of petrol and diesel today in Delhi, Mumbai, Kolkata and Chennai: